Table of Contents

 - Establish benchmarks and ways to measure the results.

-What is the difference between fund development and fundraising?
+What is the difference between nonprofit fund development and fundraising?

 Fund development and fundraising have quite a few different characteristics.
-Fundraising comprises activities your nonprofit needs to execute to raise money.
-For example, sending a donation appeal, hosting a fundraiser, etc., are considered as part of fundraising.
+Fundraising comprises activities your nonprofit needs to execute to raise more money.
+For example, sending a donation appeal, hosting a fundraiser, etc., are considered part of fundraising events.

-While fundraising only focuses on income generation, fund development defines strategies and tactics to target prospective donors, communicate with them, and strengthen the concept of philanthropy.
+While fundraising only focuses on income generation, development defines strategies and tactics to target prospective current donors, communicate with them, and strengthen the concept of philanthropy.

 Fund development includes looking at all the aspects and factors that affect fundraising and provide the necessary support.

-The process of creating a nonprofit fund development plan requires smart strategies and efforts.
+The process of creating a nonprofit fund development plan requires smart strategies and fundraising efforts.

-With an understanding of the overall picture, you will know what you need to do to get to where you want to be.
+With a solid understanding of the overall picture, you will know what you need to do to get to where you want to be.
 This gives you the liberty to proactively plan and execute the strategies.

 1. Collect details on your previous fundraisers

-Based on your previous years’ figures, find out the different sources of funds and the size of each.
+The first step is to find out the different sources of funds and the size of each, based on your previous fiscal years’ figures.
 This may include individual donors, companies, government, etc. Analyze these details from 5-6 years to get a hold of the right insights.

 Consider acquiring answers to these questions: